chimebukanian/3d-maze/README.md

 This project is a first person '3D' maze game.
 Similar to Wolfenstein or Doom, minus enemies and weapons, although they may be added later.
 It was made using SDL2 and C. It runs on Mac OS X and Linux/Ubuntu.
 The game uses the technique raycasting to create the apparent 3D nature of the maze.

 ## Requirements to Play
-- Mac OS X or Linux/Ubuntu or windows
+- Mac OS X or Linux or windows
 - SDL2

 If you don't have SDL2 installed download the installation script <a href="https://s3.amazonaws.com/intranet-projects-files/holbertonschool-low_level_programming/graphics_programming/install_SDL2.sh">here</a>.
 Then find the script and run it in your terminal: